alexander-gekov/php-blog/README.md

-# Lifestyle Blog by Alexander & Dragos
+# Aleksandar's Blog

-This is our blog containing posts about better lifestyle.
+This is my blog containing posts about better lifestyle.

 ## DB connection